bford26/bford26.github.io/pages/hobby/bass-guitar.md

 ## Project Review

 This was overall a great success!
 Even though I made a lot of mistakes, most were addressed in a creative and pragmatic way.
-Considering this was my first time building a guitar or something of this quality, I cant complain, and will most definently be revisiting this project to address my concerns.
+Considering this was my first time building a guitar or something of this quality, I can't really complain, and will most definently be revisiting this project to address my concerns.

 ## Issues